Today, I have something really incredible to share…

 The natural color of pale skin sticks out like a sore thumb in the wild.

-However, face paint will attract unwanted attention if you’re traveling through civilization.
+However, face paint will attract unwanted attention if traveling through civilization.

 So only use it in environments where it makes sense.